 Length Of Marriage Affecting Period of Spousal Maintenance

-In terms of how long the spousal maintenance should be paid, there was an article written many years ago by Judge Robert Winsor (now deceased) that laid out three categories of marriages for purposes of spousal maintenance:
+In terms of how long the spousal maintenance should be paid, there was an article written many years ago by Judge Robert Winsor that laid out three categories of marriages for purposes of spousal maintenance:

-- Short term marriages (up to 5 years)
+- Short-term marriages (up to 5 years)

-- Medium length marriages (5-25 years)
+- Medium-length marriages (5-25 years)

 - Long marriages (over 25 years)

-In general, in short term marriages the financial circumstances of the parties are thought to not be greatly affected by the marriage.
-Both parties generally have whatever money making abilities they came into the marriage with.
-Thus in short term marriages, spousal maintenance would generally be of short duration, i.e. just long enough to allow a non-working spouse to find work.
+In general, in short-term marriages, the financial circumstances of the parties are thought to not be greatly affected by the marriage.
+Both parties generally have whatever money-making abilities they came into the marriage with.
+Thus in short-term marriages, spousal maintenance would generally be of short duration, i.e. just long enough to allow a non-working spouse to find work.

-Time Needed To Acquire Employment
+Time Needed To Find Employment

 However, over time Seattle alimony attorneys have seen the rehabilitative approach start to take a back seat to other methods that focused both on need and ability to pay and the overall goal of fair and equitable results.
 A second approach that has been used was compensatory spousal support.
 Under this approach, alimony would go beyond simply helping the spouse to become self-supporting and also seek to compensate a spouse for lost income potential where the spouse has played a role serving the marital community in other ways, such as managing the home while the other spouse worked.
-In practice this was cumbersome to quantify, and I found courts leaning more in the direction of a third approach, income equalization.
+In practice, this was cumbersome to quantify, and I found courts leaning more in the direction of a third approach, income equalization.

 This third method of calculating spousal support stated that alimony was “a flexible tool for equalizing the living standards of the parties for an appropriate period of time.”
 This method tended to look less at compensating lost opportunities and more at the standard of living.
-Generally this simply came down to equalizing the incomes of the parties, which was much easier to calculate.
-To a degree, the equalization method is also a way of addressing the need and ability to pay standard.
-If the incomes are equalized, then need and ability to pay are equalized as well.
+Generally, this simply came down to equalize the incomes of the parties, which was much easier to calculate.
+To a degree, the equalization method is also a way of addressing the need and ability to pay standards.
+If the incomes are equalized, then the need and ability to pay are equalized as well.
 It should also be noted that the standard used by the court for looking at incomes is how much it finds that the person can reasonably make, so choosing not to work is not helpful.

 However, in more recent years, when determining spousal maintenance awards I have seen the courts often back off of full equalization, and often award less spousal support.
-This is probably based on the courts using a mixture of the three different approaches outlined above, considering not just what it would take to equalize incomes, but also the ability to become self supporting as well as the need or lack thereof for compensation for lost opportunities.
+This is probably based on the courts using a mixture of the three different approaches outlined above, considering not just what it would take to equalize incomes, but also the ability to become self-supporting as well as the need or lack thereof for compensation for lost opportunities.

-Another issue to discuss with your Seattle alimony attorney is the interplay between maintenance awards and property division.
+Another issue to discuss with your Seattle alimony attorney is the connection between spousal maintenance awards and property division.
 Courts often divide the property and liabilities of the parties unequally.
-This is intended to address some of the same issues as alimony, namely the need to send both parties into the futures in as equal a position as possible.
-If one party has much more ability to earn a high income, or has significant separate property, then the court may award more of the community property to the disadvantaged spouse.
+This is intended to address some of the same issues as alimony, namely the need to send both parties into the future in as equal a position as possible.
+If one party has much more ability to earn a high income or has significant separate property, then the court may award more of the community property to the disadvantaged spouse.
 However, to the extent that this is addressing some of the same issues as spousal support, you will often see a court awarding less spousal support where there is more property awarded, or giving less property in exchange for awarding more alimony.

 Recent Tax Changes Affecting Spousal Support